 The expenditure eligibility period shall be understood as the period during which eligible expenditures may be incurred.
 Expenditures which are not incurred within the eligibility period constitute non-eligible expenditures.
 Expenditure eligibility period for a given project should be defined in a project contract.
-The final date of eligibility, i.e. 30 April 2024, is set forth in the provisions of article 8.13 of the Regulation on the implementation of the EEA Financial Mechanism, and the Regulation on the implementation of the Norwegian Financial Mechanism.
+The final date of eligibility, i.e. 30 April 2024, is set forth in the provisions of article 8.13 of the Regulation on the implementation of the Norwegian Financial Mechanism.
 Expenditures are considered to have been incurred when the cost has been invoiced, paid and the subject matter delivered (in the case of goods) or performed (in the case of services and works).
 Exceptionally, costs in respect of which an invoice has been issued in the final month of eligibility are also deemed to have been incurred within the eligibility period if the costs are paid within 30 days of the final date of eligibility.
 Overheads and depreciation are considered to have been incurred when they are recorded in the Beneficiary's accounting books.